Give Me All Your Luvin': Recording and composition

 "Give Me All Your Luvin'" was recorded at MSR Studios, New York City and Sarm West Studios, Notting Hill, London.
 Demacio "Demo" Castellon recorded and mixed the track.
 Philippe Weiss and Graham Archer assisted Castellon on the recording, while Angie Teo assisted on the mixing.
 Jason "Metal" Donkersgoed did the additional editing of the song and Jean Baptiste Gaudray played guitars.
 Alongside his producing duty, Solveig also arranged the synths and drums for the track.
 He recalled that the track was recorded in two days, with Madonna and him continuously discussing the chord progression and the music.
 The initial version of the song's breakdown was "too much" of dubstep, which Madonna asked him to change, while adding Minaj and M.I.A.'s rapping over them.

-"Give Me All Your Luvin'" is a dance-pop song, with elements of new wave and disco.
+"Give Me All Your Luvin'" is a bubblegum pop and dance-pop song, with elements of new wave and disco.
 The song starts with a cheer: "L-U-V Madonna, Y-O-U you wanna" with the vocal tone reminiscent off Gwen Stefani's single "Hollaback Girl" (2005) and "Mickey" (1982) by Toni Basil.
 A "polished 60s shakedown" succeeds the chant, which is backed by bouncing synthesizers and hard drums.
 Priya Elan of NME said that the composition resembled Madonna's own songs like "Beautiful Stranger" (1999), "Amazing" (2000) and the songs on her studio albums, Ray of Light (1998) and Hard Candy (2008).